rckwzrd/rckwzrd.github.io/_posts/2022-08-03-linux-host-troubleshooting.md

 ### vmstat

-The `vmstat 1 5` command provides information about processes, memory, I/O, disks, and CPU state.
+The `vmstat 1 5` command provides information about processes, memory, IO, disks, and CPU state.
 The `1 5` arguements will set `vmstat` to poll the host for information 5 times every minute.
 This makes memory trends easier to spot.

 The first row of data in the report is system average since boot.
 The `memory` sections provides information on memory moving between `free`, `buff`, and `cache`.
 The `swap` section shows memory being paged in and out of the disk.
 Low relative free memory and lots of swap activity indicate that the host consuming high rates of free memory and relying swapped disk memory.